-- Demonstrate understanding of physical skills related to weight training through written assignments presented by the instructor. - Demonstrate cooperation by actively participating in all class activities as presented by instructor. - Demonstrate responsibility by adhering to class rules and the policies of WMU during every class as outlined in the syllabus.
+- Actively participate in all activities. - Demonstrate understanding of physical skills related to swimming through written assignments presented by the instructor. - Demonstrate cooperation by participating in all class activities as presented by instructor. - Demonstrate responsibility by adhering to class rules and the policies of WMU during every class as outlined in the syllabus.